Skip to main content

 Is vaccination safe for children?

-Vaccines are safe for children and can keep them from getting diseases like whooping cough.
+Childhood vaccines are very safe for children and can protect them from diseases and long-lasting complications of those diseases.

 Do vaccinations cause autism in children?

-“The link between autism and vaccines has been studied at length and found to be non-existent,” says Leann Poston, MD, the assistant dean at Wright State University Boonshoft School of Medicine and a contributor for Ikon Health.
-“The prime age for speech development and the peak of vaccines on the vaccination schedule both occur at 12 to 15 months.
+“The link between autism and vaccines has been studied at length and found to be non-existent,” says Leann Poston, MD, Assistant Dean at Wright State University Boonshoft School of Medicine and contributor for Ikon Health.
+“The prime age for speech development and the peak of vaccines on the vaccination schedule both occur at 12–15 months.
 The cause of autism seems to be multifactorial, meaning there are both genetic and environmental factors that may affect risk.
 For this reason, people have been looking for associations between environmental triggers and autism.”